pumped-up-kicks/amazin-online-bookstore/README.md

 the pom.xml should provide us with a ready-to-run JAR file.
-We will also inspect the README file, the Issues, the Kanban, the code reviews, the tests, and we will verify that everybody is participating in all aspects of the project (if that is not the case, different team members will end up with different grades).
+We will also inspect the README file, the Issues, the Kanban, the code reviews, the tests, and we will verify that everybody is participating in all aspects of the project (if that is not the case, different team members will end up with different grades).</br>
 Milestone 2: Alpha Release.
 Give a 10-15 minute demo during the lab on November 27th.
 For the alpha release your system should be somewhat usable, although not feature-complete.
 This means that a user should be able to use several related features of the app and do something reasonably useful.
-The README on GitHub must be updated with a plan for the next sprint.
+The README on GitHub must be updated with a plan for the next sprint.</br>
 Milestone 3 - Final demo.
 Project complete.
 Give a 10-15 minute demo during the lab on December 8th

 ### Project report